shivannis/xandr-docs-public/xandr-docs/articles/monetize/what-is-a-venue.md

 Assume that you have a daily average of 4,000,000 impressions, all with the same **Member - Publisher - Tag - URL**, but with 10 different **Geo** values (with no more than 600,000 impressions on any single **Geo**) from External inventory.
 The venue will be created at the **Member - Publisher - Tag - URL** level, because that is the most granular level with a daily average of at least 2,500,000 impressions.

+> [!IMPORTANT]
-Remember that a venue can be created at any of the six levels described above.
+> Remember that a venue can be created at any of the six levels described above.
 Venues further down in the list have greater granularity and are therefore more valuable when determining bids.

 In order to avoid double-counting impressions, all impressions are counted only at the lowest-level (most granular) venue.
 When a new venue is created, it immediately absorbs the count of the impressions that created it; subsequently, the parent venue (in which those impressions were counted until the new venue was created) is reduced by the same number, because it is no longer the lowest-level.